History

 2017

-SDCC Academy student athletes achieve the "Triple Crown" winning CAPSES softball, football and basketball championships for 4 consecutive years
+SDCC Academy student athletes achieve the "Triple Crown" winning CAPSES softball, football, and basketball championships for 4 consecutive years

 -